Jcreasey23/Small_Sample2/FinalProjectProposal.md

 (how you will begin to approach the problem and anticipated challenges) In our project, we hope to analyze crime data from four large cities in the United States as well as two smaller ones.
 (Larger than _ population, smaller than _ population.)
 We will look at three major crimes: murder, grand theft auto, and robbery, as well as three minor crimes: theft, vandalism, and trespassing.
 We hope to compare the effect of the average monthly temperature to the crime rates for each individual crime in various large and small cities.
 Finally, we hope to be able to predict when crime spikes in the cities we choose to study.

+We analyzed crime and weather from four major cities and two smaller cities.
+The four major cities we analyzed are Austin, Chicago, New York and Seattle.
+The two smaller cities we analyzed are Boulder and Sacramento.
+We looked at three different major crimes and one minor crime.
+The major crimes that we compared are Murder, GTA and Robbery.
+The minor crime we looked at is Theft.
+We compared the statistics of each crime to differnt cities.

 # Approaching the problem: #
 Select four big and two small cities to observe crime data for month by month Find crime data for various cities by month